 $ sudo systemctl reload reload-demo.service

-- Read the recent journal when the status output is trimmed, the service reported an error, or the application still behaves like it is using the old configuration.
+- Read the unit journal when the reload returned an error or the application still behaves like it is using the old configuration.

-- Use a restart instead when the unit does not support reload or the daemon documentation says the changed setting is only read at process start.
+- Restart the service instead when the unit does not support reload or the changed setting is only read at process start.

 $ sudo systemctl restart reload-demo.service